jalbam/tetrisdai/README.md

 Official language is English but the code also includes Spanish and Catalan translations (as stated before, just by changing a variable, all the game will use the desired language).

-This game has been tested under Linux, NetBSD, OpenBSD, FreeBSD, Windows, Mac OS X and others.
+This game has been tested under Linux, NetBSD, OpenBSD, FreeBSD, Windows, Mac OS X, Haiku OS and others.

 Official web site: http://tetrisdai.tuxfamily.org/ (mirror at http://www.dhtmlgames.com/tetrisdai/).